New to desert ferns? Learn these

 Bommeria

-Leaves are green underneath, without any coating.
+hispida Copper Fern Leaves are green underneath, without any coating.
 Hairy on both sides.
 Hairs are brown on mature leaves, white on younger ones.
-Old leaves may turn purplish-brown.
-Dried leaves are brown and curled downward (with upper surface exposed) like tiny hands.
-Damp, shady areas in fractured volcanic rock, beside boulders, or under shrubs, forming wandering lines of leaves from creeping rootstock.
-Southeastern AZ mountain ranges.
-SIMILAR SPECIES: Hairy star-shaped leaves are distinctive.
-Common and easy to recognize. |
+Old leaves may turn reddish brown.
+Dry leaves are yellowish or purplish brown and curl down with upper surface exposed.
+Damp, shady areas in fractured granite or volcanic rock, beside boulders, or under shrubs, forming wandering lines of leaves from creeping rootstock.
+SIMILAR SPECIES: No other "star fern" in our area has hairy leaves. |

 |